xsdk-project/HandsOnLessons/lessons/hand_coded_heat/lesson.md

 |<font color="white">18165900 on this more finely resolved mesh vs. 50310 on the coarse mesh.
 Thats 361x more flops!</font>|

-> **The solution changes vary slowly at late time.
+> **The solution changes very slowly at late time.
 Do we need to use the same small timestep for all iterations?**

 |<font color="white">Not necessarily.
 But, how would you go about changing our application so that it could robustly adapt the timestep to changing conditions of the solution?<font>|